alxmrs/website/_posts/2018-07-06-higher-order-functions-on-pandas-dataframes.md

 [(source)](https://pandas.pydata.org/pandas-docs/stable/comparison_with_sql.html#where)

-This example got me thinking, how can we generalize querying data from dataframes?
-What if we wanted to filter the rows of a table with an arbitrary number of conditions?
+What if we wanted to extend our query with an arbitrary number of conditions?

 Using the standard Pandas syntax, it would look something like this: